Turtles at the Bottom 🐢

 The result is

-Another good example is a simple model of a solid called the Einstein solid.
-In the model, atoms are connected in a cubic lattice via spring-like oscillators.
-The oscillators are assumed to be identical so their frequency parameter \(\omega\) is the same, and they’re treated quantum mechanically so their energy is an integer multiple of \(\hbar \omega\), which we’ll take to be the energy units.
+To find the temperature of a solid, we can use a simple solid model called the Einstein solid.
+In the model, atoms are connected via springs into a cubic lattice.
+The springs are assumed to be identical, so their frequency parameters \(\omega\) are all the same, and they’re treated quantum mechanically so their energy is an integer multiple of \(\hbar \omega\), which we’ll take to be the energy units.

 Since atoms are arranged in a cubic lattice, there are three oscillators per atom.
 We’ll let \(N\) refer to the number of oscillators instead of the number of atoms because the oscillators are what “have” the energy.
 The total energy \(U\) of the solid (relative to the ground state) is just the total number of energy units in all the oscillators.